SAP/transactional-storage-framework/README.md

 * Asynchronous API: any code that access shared data is always either lock-free or asynchronous, and therefore computation resources are cooperatively scheduled.
 * No dependencies on asynchronous executors: users can freely use their own asynchronous executors; one drawback is, the framework spawns a `thread` to implement a timer, however the thread will mostly lie dormant.
-* Zero busy-loops: no spin-locks and busy-loops to wait for desired resources, even every piece of lock-free code accessing shared data guarantees progress.
+* Zero busy-loops: no spin-locks and busy-loops to wait for desired resources.

+## Components

+The framework consists of generic components that can be customizable and pluggable.

-## Database
+### Database

-`Database` is the main module of the whole framework, and it cannot be replaced with a customized module.
+`Database` is the main module of the whole framework. `Database` comes with two type parameters: `S: Sequencer` and `P: PersistenceLayer`.

 ```rust
 use sap_tsf::Database;